 With or without agreeing, the purpose of this tip is to validate your partner’s viewpoint as true for them.
 Our thoughts and feelings are shaped by our unique combination of experiences and perceptions of them.
 So even though we may be physically present for the same event, the way it affects your partner could be completely different from the way it affects you.
 To be seen, heard, and understood by our loved ones brings us closer together.
 We can convey this by simply taking the time to reflect and validate each other’s perspectives.

 Try phrases like, “That sounds like it was really hurtful to you” or “I can see how that would be frustrating.”

 Many people miss this crucial step.
 If we immediately respond to the way we interpret our partner’s perspective (without clarifying) we run the risk of misunderstanding, and responding to an inaccurate point.
-This not only perpetuates frustration, but takes away from that need of feeling understood.
+This not only perpetuates frustration but takes away from that need to feel understood.
 Make sure you’re not wasting energy in reacting or defending yourself from a point that isn’t what your partner is trying to communicate.

 Instead, after they’ve finished speaking, summarize what you heard and ask your partner if that’s true for them.
 If the answer is yes, then it is time to respond.
 If the answer is no (or a “not quite”), ask for clarification.

 Try saying, “I want to understand what you’re saying and how you’re feeling.
 It sounds like you’re feeling ____ because _____.
 Is that true?”

 With accurate understanding, we have the information to choose our responses accordingly and avoid unnecessary escalations.